GoogleCloudPlatform/magic-modules/GOVERNANCE.md

 **Good**

     <%=
-      # List all virtual properties that are not nested objects alphabetically
+      # List all readonly properties that are not nested objects alphabetically
-      lines(object.all_properties.select(&:virtual)
+      lines(object.all_properties.select(&:readonly)
                                  .reject { |p| p.is_a?(Api::Type::NestedObject) }
                                  .sort
                                  .map { |p| "- #{p.out_name}" })